Skip to main content

 Not every case is as dramatic as this.
 However, it serves as a good example of the extremely varied work Thorntons deal with and how, through our expertise, we are able to secure results for clients even when liability is denied.

-Daniel McGinn is a Senior Solicitor in our specialist Personal Injury team.
+Daniel McGinn is an Associate in our specialist Personal Injury team.
 For further information, please contact Daniel on 01382 346207 or email dmcginn@thorntons-law.co.uk.
 Alternatively, you can contact any member of the Personal Injury team on 0800 731 8434 or click here for more information.

 About the author